 Since initial passage, probably the most challenging aspect of enforcing CARES Act protections has been determining whether a particular tenant's rental unit is a "covered dwelling."
-The Act defines "covered dwelling" to include substantially any type of residential tenancy, so long as the premises is in a "covered property" and the tenant actually occupies the premises.
-The
+10 The Act defines "covered dwelling" to include substantially any type of residential tenancy, so long as the premises is in a "covered property" and the tenant actually occupies the premises.
+11 Any kind of residential property can be a "covered property" if it participates in certain federal housing programs or has a federally-backed mortgage loan.
+12